Buffer vs Hootsuite: Who Wins The Social Media Battle?

 When you use Hootsuite, social conversation management is incorporated right into the software.
 Managing messages and comments gets easier with Hootsuite since you can design the dashboard as you like.

 Even the free edition of Hootsuite has conversation management functions.
 Another fantastic feature is Hootsuite Streams.
-It enables you to participate with and reply to social media channel activity in the same way that you would on the original site.
+It enables you to participate in and reply to social media channel activity in the same way that you would on the original site.

 Streams, in my opinion, provide this feature with a distinct advantage.
 In brief, Hootsuite provides all of the tools you’ll need to respond to and track your social media audience in real-time.